tbymiracle/Paddle-Brain-Tumor-Segmentation/README.md

  paddle version(ours) | 0.907|  0.96 | 1.0

-The model file of the keras version we trained(accuracy of 95.4%)
+The model file of the keras version we trained：

 The model file of the paddle version we trained：